CDRT/mk_docs/docs/guides/lcu/functions/install-lnvupdate.md

 ### System Reboots

-- Check the `ActionNeeded` property in the result object
+- Check the `PendingAction` property in the result object
 - Some packages may require system reboots or shutdowns
 - BIOS updates typically require reboots
 - Plan update schedules accordingly